gsinghjay/calculator/README.md

 ## Architecture

-The calculator application is structured into several modules, each responsible for specific functionality:
+The calculator application is organized into several modules, each responsible for specific functionality:

 ```
 ├── app